-I’m not exactly sure how I lived without plum butter for the first 30 years of my life, but now I’m absolutely confident I don’t want to live without it.
-A piece of toast smothered with butter and a generous bit of plum butter is my quick breakfast solution to a tired morning (along with some eggs of course).
+I'm not sure how I lived without plum butter for the first 30 years of my life, but now I'm confident I don't want to live without it.
+Some eggs and a piece of toast smothered with butter and plum butter is my quick breakfast solution for a tired morning.

-This recipe is also great if you need to use up a whole lot of plums.
+This recipe is also great if you need to use up a whole lot of plums very quickly.
 Last year I went through about 20 pounds of plums using this recipe and this one for plum crisp.

 - Remove the plum pits and cut approximately 70 Italian plums into quarters in a large mixing bowl.

-- Add 1 cup of water and bring to a simmer over medium-low heat in a large 5-6 quart dutch oven for about 30 minutes or until the water has been released from the plums and it resembles a soupy texture.
+- Add 1 cup of water and bring to a simmer over medium-low heat in a large (5-6 quardutch oven for about 30 minutes, or until the water has been released from the plums and it resembles a soupy texture.